likewu/tracers.julia/README.md

-# tracers.jl
+# tracers.julia

 > This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

-`tracers.jl` is a visualization library for Julia.
+`tracers.julia` is a visualization library for Julia.
 You can use it on [algorithm-visualizer.org](https://algorithm-visualizer.org/) or locally on your machine.

 ## Usage